ajosedev/knowledge/zettel/20210816125035-template-literal-types-ts.md

 # Template literal types in Typescript

 The template literal type shares the same syntax as template literal string in Javascript, but lets you create types with concatenation and permutations.
-It can be used both statically (in the example below) to create possibilties from a list of permutations, or dynamically using things like `extend`.
+It can be used both statically (in the example below) to create possibilities from a list of permutations, or dynamically using things like `extend`.

 ```typescript
 type VerticalAlignment = "top" | "middle" | "bottom";